 Sometimes, words just reach out and grab me.
 Several of my friends were going through very difficult times and I was feeling a need to offer support.
 I realized I was repeating the word “hope” over and over in my personal art journals, so it made sense to me to create a digi product for others to use in expressing some of those same feelings.
 Here’s a little video I made that gives you an idea of what was on my mind when I created it.
 The video showcases some of the wonderful pages created by my Creative Team and several of our Cheery-O’s.

-I’ve got the full collection of “Express Yourself: Hope” on sale for 50% off through June 22nd.
+I’ve got the full collection of “Express Yourself: Hope” on sale for 30% off.
 The collection includes each of the three Express Yourself: Hope kits; Express Yourself: Hope Page Borders; and a set of digital and printable journaling cards.
 Click the image to see more detailed previews.

 Here’s how you can connect with Vicki